Acefrrag/My-pose-estimation/README.md

 # My pose estimation
-This repository contains the code developed as internship work at Polytechnic Marche University during the A.Y.
+This repository contains the code developed as my internship work at Polytechnic Marche University during the A.Y.
 2017/2018 as partial fulfillment of the requirement for my Bachelor's degree.

 ## Duties